-def str(self): # unicode on Python 2
+def str(self):

 return self.text

 '''

 The Advert model uses the basic Django model class and defines two properties: text and URL.
 The editing interface is very close to that provided for Page-derived models, with fields assigned in the panels property.
 Snippets do not use multiple tabs of fields, nor do they provide the "save as draft" or "submit for moderation" features.